Narunas-K/atlantis-eks-terraform-setup/README.md

 Once Terraform finishes its' run in the terminal as outputs you will see generated kubeconfig and Atlantis endpoint DNS name

 ## Cluster verification
-To use eks-admin and eks-readonly roles to manage EKS cluster assume role using AWS cli and then export keys (use two different terminal windows):
+To use eks-admin and eks-readonly roles to manage EKS cluster assume role using AWS cli and then export keys (to test use two different terminal windows):
 ```terraform
 aws sts assume-role --role-arn "arn:aws:iam::<aws-account-id>:role/eks_admin" --role-session-name eks_admin_role`
 ```